 True if Term is bound to an atom or a compound term.
-This was intended as a type-test for arguments to call/1 and call/2..
-Note that callable only tests the surface term.
+This was intended as a type-test for arguments to call/1, call/2 etc. Note that callable only tests the surface term.
 Terms such as (22,true) are considered callable, but cause call/1 to raise a type error.
-Module-qualification of meta-argument (see meta_predicate/1) using :/2 causes callable to succeed on any meta-argument.18 Consider the program and query below:
+Module-qualification of meta-argument (see meta_predicate/1) using :/2 causes callable to succeed on any meta-argument.
+Onsider the program and query below: